tsenst/CrowdFlow/README.md

 sudo apt-get install unrar
 unrar x TUBCrowdFlow
 ```
-**The CrowdFlow dataset is made available for academic use only.** If you wish to use this dataset commercially please contact  [sikora@nue.tu-berlin.de](mailto:sikora@nue.tu-berlin.de).
+**The TUB CrowdFlow dataset is made available for academic use only.** If you wish to use this dataset commercially please contact  [sikora@nue.tu-berlin.de](mailto:sikora@nue.tu-berlin.de).

 ### Installation
 Minimum required python version: 3.4